google/osv-scalibr/docs/new_extractor.md

     having to give test data specific file names).
 1. Register your extractor in [list.go](/extractor/filesystem/list/list.go)
+1. Update `docs/supported_inventory_types.md` to include your new extractor.
 1. Optional: test locally, use the name of the extractor given by `Name()` to select your extractor.
 For the `packagejson` extractor it would look like
     this: